zhenwei2972/FlutterWorkshop/workshop.md

 https://www.linkedin.com/learning/flutter-part-02-building-apps/working-with-assets-in-flutter-and-the-pubspec-file?u=60693444
 9mins, can be cut to 2 mins , trainer demo

-## Build the API

-*instructions on how to build the API or other backend services*

 ## Deploy the app to Android //Parallel with IPhone Deployment